Hugo-magalhaes/Hugo-magalhaes/README.md

 # 💫 About Me:
-- 🔭 I'm looking for data cientist and data engineer positions.<br>
+- 🔭 I'm looking for data scientist and business intelligence positions.
-- 🤔 I'm working on develop my skills in SQL and Python.
+- 🤔 I'm working on developing my skills in Advanced SQL and building strong ability to object-oriented programming.
-- 🌱 I'm current learning Python and projects in Django.<br><br>
+- 🌱 I'm currently working with Python oriented to real automation projects.

 ## 🌐 Socials: